WA-A/TalentBridge-Graduation-Project-Software/README.md

 ---

 ## 🔗 External APIs
-- **Fields**: The senior can choose the field in which they want to train, and the junior can choose the field in which they will train. 🌐
+- **Fields Api**: The senior can choose the field in which they want to train, and the junior can choose the field in which they will train. 🌐
+  **API Reference**: [ISCO-08 API]

-- **Skills**: The user, whether junior or senior, can choose their skills to display on their profile. 🛠️
+- **Skills API**: The user, whether junior or senior, can choose their skills to display on their profile. 🛠️ **API Reference**: [ESCO API (European Skills, Competences, Qualifications and Occupations)]

-- **Languages**: The senior and junior can choose the languages they are proficient in to display on their profile. 🌍
+- **Languages API**: The senior and junior can choose the languages they are proficient in to display on their profile. 🌍 **API Reference**: [REST Countries API]
 ---

 ## 🤝 Join Us with TalentBridge